What is margin of safety? And why you should care about it!

-There are many ways.
-Some are basic and easy while others take hours of hard work.
+There are many ways and some are basic and easy with others being hours of hard work.
 But in the end, it all comes down to research and getting the right numbers.

-I like using things like net asset value and tangible net asset value.
-These financial ratios show what a company is really worth if it had to be liquidated and sold today.
+You can also look at things like net asset value and tangible net asset value.
+These f inancial ratios show what a company is really worth if it had to be liquidated and sold today.
 So if the share price is smaller than the company’s net asset value, you’re buying the share with a big margin of safety.

 If ever you’re ever left wondering if you should buy an expensive share with a tiny margin of safety, don’t!

 Remember, the more expensive a share the more it stands to fall…